 Technology to enhance lives

 Technology touches all our lives.
-At Opal, we are continuously looking at ways that technology may enhance the lives of our residents by providing opportunities for engaging entertainment and maintaining important family and community connections.
+At Opal, we are continuously looking at ways that technology in aged care can enhance the lives of our residents by providing opportunities for engaging entertainment and maintaining important family and community connections.

 During the recent restricted access we accelerated our technology program and are successfully using a variety of different applications for telehealth consultations with doctors, and for virtual visits between residents and their families.
 We have rolled out Zoom across our homes, undertaken hours of Zoom training with our team and are truly evolving the nature of our social connections.